 25 years, and have been replicated in 3 clinical trials.

 In terms of tolerability, there are no metabolic, endocrine, or motor adverse effects.
 Xanomeline-trospium does require titration in the first week to mitigate its pro-cholinergic adverse effects.
 As to practical issues, concurrent use of centrally acting anticholinergics (eg, benztropine) and possibly strongly anticholinergic antipsychotics (eg, olanzapine) can interfere with the mechanism of action for muscarinic agonists or positive allosteric modulators.
+Since Kar XT has much less motor adverse effects the need for use of centrally actinf anticholinergics would be less likely.

 PT: How might the approval of KarXT influence the current guidelines for schizophrenia treatment, and where do you see it fitting in the treatment algorithm?